kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 - No way to try out the new `function-controller` while still having Kubeless functions as the production ready functions provider.

-#### Both Functions Provider
+#### Both functions providers

-It is also possible to install both function providers at the same time and support functions of both flavors simultaneously
+It is also possible to install both function providers at the same time and support functions of both flavors simultaneously.

 ##### Pros